BRITE-REU/programming-workshops/source/workshops/06_SQL/Workshop_SQL.rst

 	#.
 Pick an actor you know and find out her or his aid.  (answer is aid)

 	#.
-Pick a year and list the first five movies in the year you picked with titles that start with a "b" and with "comedy" in the genres column.  (answer is five rows, each containing year, title, genre)
+Pick a year from 2000 or later and list the first five movies in the year you picked with titles that start with a "b" and with "comedy" in the genres column.  (answer is five rows, each containing year, title, genre)

 **Using count()**